InfyMVC/Infy-Legacy/README.md

 # Infy

-## The extended easy to use MVC-Framework
+### The extended easy to use MVC-Framework

+Infy is released under CC-BY-SA

 ## ToDo